Best Vitamin C Serums

 3. When using skincare acids (eg. AHAs, BHAs) or if have dry or sensitive skin, consider using Vitamin C at a different time of the day.

 5. The effectiveness of pure Vitamin C is pH dependent.
 If your skin’s pH is too high or low, this will make Vitamin C less effective.
-To avoid this, use Vitamin C directly after cleansing and wait 20-30 minutes before the next step in your skincare routine.
+To avoid this, use it directly after cleansing and wait 20-30 minutes before the next step in your skincare routine.
 If you’re looking to save time, use a pH adjusting toner right after cleansing.

 For a serum suitable for all skin types and ages, Tosowoong’s Spot Whitening Vita Clinic Ampoule Serumis a great way to introduce Vitamin C into your routine.
-This serum combines Vitamin C from multiple sources, with anti-aging peptides, antioxidants and more, making it ideal for minimising the effects of damage on the skin.
+This serum combines Vit C from multiple sources, with anti-aging peptides, antioxidants and more, making it ideal for minimising the effects of damage on the skin.

 APLB’s Vitamin C Ampoule Serum is also perfect for more sensitive skin.
 It is made with pure L-Ascorbic Acid and brightening niacinamide and sea buckthorn to help to create a more vibrant complexion free from unevenness.

 If you’ve got stubborn pigmentation and dark spots, Purito’s Pure Vitamin C Serum is a game changer!
-Combining 5% pure Vitamin C with Hyaluronic Acid and Adenosine, this cruelty-free serum promotes even skin tone.
+Combining 5% pure Vit C with Hyaluronic Acid and Adenosine, this cruelty-free serum promotes even skin tone.
 It also protects your skin from environmental damage.

 For a fragrance-free option, SOME BY MI’s Galactomyces Pure Vitamin C Glow Serum is one to consider.
 It helps exfoliate dull and even skin tone and firm up skin for long-lasting lustre.
 Not only does this product improve skin texture, it can reduce dryness and flaking by up to 85.94% after use.

 However, thanks to its unstable profile, pure L-Ascorbic Acid is not for everyone.
 If you’re looking to avoid the issues with oxidisation with pure Vitamin C, then try Neogen Real Vita C Serum.
-This serum is made with Sodium Ascorbyl Phosphate (SAP), a stable form of Vitamin C that produces collagen synthesis and protects skin from oxidative damage.
+This serum is made with Sodium Ascorbyl Phosphate (SAP), a stable form of Vit C that produces collagen synthesis and protects skin from oxidative damage.
 Unlike L-Ascorbic Acid, it is more stable when exposed to light and air, meaning your serum will last for longer.

 For an option featuring Vitamin C from fruit, try SOME BY MI’s Yuja Serum.
 Formulated with Korean Yuja extract and niacinamide for brightening, glutathione to lighten dark spots and prevent melanin pigment production, it restores dull and stressed skin.